| Sand

 of tiny granules slide down the steep surface.

-At times the dunes are stopped in their flow by
+At times the dunes are stopped in their flow

-and extensive mountain ranges with walls of richly
+rugged canyons and extensive mountain ranges

-coloured volcanic rock.
-Such is the extraordinary
+Such is the extraordinary geology of this area,

-a profusion of multi-coloured pebbles consisting
+that some beaches contain a profusion of multi-coloured

-of agates, lava, granites and others.
+pebbles consisting of agates, lava, granites

 The

-attraction for visitors to this park is its untouched
+attraction for visitors to this park is its

-and mysterious barren beauty, swept by cold sea
+untouched and mysterious barren beauty, swept

-and with each shipwreck, goes a story of man against
+maritime remains and with each shipwreck, goes

-nature.
-Nature almost always wins!
+always wins!

 The

-far-ranging sea mist creeps great distances inland
+far-ranging sea mist creeps great distances

-and gives life to a singular unique ecosystem
+inland and gives life to a singular unique ecosystem

 and most unusual plants.
 The strange ‘Elephant’s

-Foot’ anchors itself in rock crevices while
+Foot’ anchors itself in rock crevices

-desert succulents like lithops, look just like
+while desert succulents like lithops, look just

-pebbles until tiny yellow flowers emerge.
-The
+like pebbles until tiny yellow flowers emerge.

-ancient fossil plant, Welwitschia, is also found
+The ancient fossil plant, Welwitschia, is also

-in this region.
+found in this region.

 By